maoberlehner/markus-oberlehner-net/content/blog/css-selector-namespaces-for-stable-acceptance-tests.md

 intro = "Today we're going to look at the approach of using CSS selector namespaces to help us with detecting changes which have to be considered in the tests.
-Using separate selectors for testing also leads to a more stable way of structuring our code without tightly coupling our tests with the markup and CSS styles of the implementation..." draft = false categories = ["Development"] tags = ["CSS", "Front-End Architecture", "Front-End testing", "TDD", "acceptance tests"]
+Using separate selectors for testing also leads to a more stable way of structuring our code without tightly coupling our tests with the markup and CSS styles of the implementation..." draft = false categories = ["Development"] tags = ["CSS Architecture", "Front-End Architecture", "Front-End testing", "TDD"]
 +++

 For some weeks now, I'm experimenting with acceptance testing – you can read more about my journey in my article about [implementing cross browser acceptance tests with TestCafe](https://markus.oberlehner.net/blog/front-end-testing-cross-browser-acceptance-tests-with-testcafe-browserstack-and-npm-scripts/).
 One problem often encountered when working with acceptance tests is, that the implementation and the tests get out of sync.
 For example: somebody changes the markup of a module which leads to a failing test.